wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-direct-routing/includes/3-implement-sip-trunking.md

 There are multiple ways of implementing a Direct Route.
 One is to obtain a SIP Trunk directly from a SIP Trunk provider and they host the SBC on your behalf.
 The other method also outlined in this module is to implement an SBC or SBA and then interface to the SIP trunk.
 Organizations will use a SIP trunk from an organization should they want to simplify the installation and have no requirement for a Session Border Controller.
 SIP Trunk providers will supply the SBC as part of the service and is a simplified way of doing things.
 The reason why you would choose an SBC is to provide more granularity and control, to provide linkage to third-party applications such as contact center and compliance recording, or if you want to manage the migration seamlessly from one solution to another while keeping the SBC upstream from Teams and the existing telephone system.

 > [!NOTE]
-> Note: SIP trunk provider's tenant is used when doing direct route to the SIP trunk providers SBC.
+> SIP trunk provider's tenant is used when doing direct route to the SIP trunk providers SBC.
 The SIP trunk provider's domain must be added to the domain for it to function properly.

 ## Add a domain